-The deferred income tax liabilities of the Company were assessed at a rate valid for 2019, at the amount of 10% (31 December 2018: 10%).
+As of 31 December 2019 the deferred income tax liabilities of the Company were assessed at a rate valid for 2019, at the amount of 10% (31 December 2018: 10%).

 2.29.
 Government grants

 Government grants represent various forms of providing gratuitous resources by a government (local and central bodies and institutions) and/or intergovernmental agreements and organisations.